Pregnancy should be an exciting time, full of expectation.

 So why not do something about the presentations that can be worked on and visit Colleen Kent for some Osteopathic care.
 As a Mother of two herself, she can relate to what you are going through.

 As a mother of two understanding the difficulties of pregnancy has become a particular interest of Colleen’s.
-Even during pregnancy the mother can be treated because of the gentle nature of the treatment.
-Cranial Osteopathy can help ease some of the physical discomforts that often accompany pregnancy and can be helpful in preparing for labour.
-Treatment can also be effective after the birth, in assisting the recovery of mother and baby.
+Even during pregnancy the mother can be treated because of the nature of the treatment.
+Cranial Osteopathy can help ease some of the physical discomforts that often accompany pregnancy and can be helpful.
+Treatment may help after the birth in assisting Mother and Baby.

 The following are the most common, but it is by no means an exhaustive list.